vitessio/website/content/en/docs/reference/features/sharding.md

 For example, if an application's "user" keyspace is split into two shards, each shard contains records for approximately half of the application's users.
 Similarly, each user's information is stored in only one shard.

 Note that sharding is orthogonal to (MySQL) replication.
-A Vitess shard typically contains one MySQL master and many MySQL slaves.
-The master handles write operations, while slaves handle read-only traffic, batch processing operations, and other tasks.
+A Vitess shard typically contains one MySQL master and many MySQL replicas.
+The master handles write operations, while replicas handle read-only traffic, batch processing operations, and other tasks.
 Each MySQL instance within the shard should have the same data, excepting some replication lag.

 ### Supported Operations